-A new use for the Berry Ratio appears in the latest edition of the IRS Transfer Pricing Examination Process (Publication 5300 (6-2018)) or "TPEP."60 Paragraph 9 of the TPEP recommends that IRS examiners compute 11 "key financial ratios" for multiple years and compare the taxpayer's results with industry results; the comparison is to serve as a diagnostic tool to help the IRS determine whether or not the taxpayer has engaged in cross-border income shifting.
+A new use for the Berry Ratio appeared in the IRS Transfer Pricing Examination Process (Publication 5300 (6-2018)) or "TPEP."57 Paragraph 9 of the TPEP recommends that IRS examiners compute 11 "key financial ratios" for multiple years and compare the taxpayer's results with industry results; the comparison is to serve as a diagnostic tool to help the IRS determine whether or not the taxpayer has engaged in cross-border income shifting.
 The Berry Ratio is number 4 of the 11 listed ratios in TPEP Paragraph 10.